 Partway through your undergraduate degree, you will have the option to participate in the Professional Experience Year (PEY) Program, the largest paid internship program in the country.
-Now in its 36th year, PEY is more than a co-op.
+Now in its 37th year, PEY is more than your average co-op.
 It is a full-time engineering job that lasts 12 to 16 months.
 Each year, more than 300 employers register to hire our students.
 PEY goes far beyond a traditional student work experience program, where placements usually last four months — just about the length of a summer job and barely enough time to learn the ropes.

 Top 10 Reasons to Choose PEY